gbdev/pandocs/content/Video_Display.md

 ` Bit 2 - OBJ (Sprite) Size              (0=8x8, 1=8x16)`\
 ` Bit 1 - OBJ (Sprite) Display Enable    (0=Off, 1=On)`\
 ` Bit 0 - BG/Window Display/Priority     (0=Off, 1=On)`

-#### LCDC.7 - LCD Display Enable

-CAUTION: Stopping LCD operation (Bit 7 from 1 to 0) may be performed during V-Blank ONLY, disabling the display outside of the V-Blank period may damage the hardware by burning in a black horizontal line similar to that which appears when the GB is turned off.
-This appears to be a serious issue, Nintendo is reported to reject any games that do not follow this rule.

-V-blank can be confirmed when the value of LY is greater than or equal to 144.
-When the display is disabled the screen is blank (white), and VRAM and OAM can be accessed freely.

-On SGB, the screen doesn\'t turn white, it appears that the previous picture sticks to the screen.
-(TODO: research this more.)

-When re-enabling the LCD, it will immediately start at LY = 0, meaning it will immediately start drawing.
-The first frame after the LCD is reenabled is completely white, though the LCD memory access pattern is as usual.

-#### LCDC.6 - Window Tile Map Display Select

-This bit controls which [background map](#VRAM_Background_Maps "wikilink") the Window uses for rendering.
-Note that the window will always use the \"top-left\" data, ie. the data you\'d see at SCY = 0, SCX = 0, as its top-left point.

-#### LCDC.5 - Window Display Enable

-This bit controls whether the window shall be displayed or not.
-(TODO : what happens when toggling this mid-scanline ?)

-Note that on CGB models, setting this bit to 0 then back to 1 mid-frame may cause the second write to be ignored.
-(TODO : test this.)

-#### LCDC.4 - BG & Window Tile Data Select

-This bit controls which addressing mode the BG and Window use to pick tiles.
-(See [below](#VRAM_Tile_Data "wikilink") for details on addressing modes).

-#### LCDC.3 - BG Tile Map Display Select

-This bit works similarly to bit 6 (explained above).

-#### LCDC.2 - OBJ Size

-This bit controls the sprite size (1 tile or 2 stacked vertically).

-Be cautious when changing this mid-frame from 8x8 to 8x16 : \"remnants\" of the sprites intended for 8x8 could \"leak\" into the 8x16 zone and cause artifacts.

-#### LCDC.1 - OBJ Display Enable

-This bit toggles whether sprites are displayed or not.
-On DMG, this doesn\'t affect Mode 3 timings, just whether they are rendered or not;
-on CGB, timing is still affected.

-This can be toggled mid-frame, for example to avoid sprites being displayed above a status bar or text box.

-(Note: toggling mid-scanline might have funky results on DMG?
-Investigation needed.)

-#### LCDC.0 - BG/Window Display/Priority

-LCDC.0 has different meanings depending on Gameboy type and Mode:

-##### Monochrome Gameboy, SGB and CGB in Non-CGB Mode: BG Display

-When Bit 0 is cleared, both background and window become blank (white), ie. the Window Display Bit (Bit 5) is ignored in that case.
-Only Sprites may still be displayed (if enabled in Bit 1).

-##### CGB in CGB Mode: BG and Window Master Priority

-When Bit 0 is cleared, the background and window lose their priority - the sprites will be always displayed on top of background and window, independently of the priority flags in OAM and BG Map attributes.

 LCD Status Register
 -------------------